Extending the planar theory of anyons to quantum wire networks: Planar braiding of anyons

 In this section, we will provide a brief overview of planar braiding of anyons.
 For further detail, we refer the reader to \cite{Kitaev2006,CFT_Anyon_Seiberg}, as well as recent papers such as \cite{Measuring_Top_Order_Bonderson}.
 By an anyon model we mean the following data; a fusion algebra, labelling the topological charges and their fusion rules, the $F$- symbols, giving consistent recoupling rules, and the $R-$ symbols, which give the exchange statistics of the anyons in the model.
 We shall review each of these in order.

 A fusion algebra consists of a finite set of particles, labelled by their topological charge with fusion rules written as,

 The coefficients $N_{c}^{ab}\in \mathbb{Z}_{\ge 0}$ are the dimension of the fusion space $V^{ab}_{c}$ of ground states with two particles of charges $a$ and $b$ and with overall charge $c$.
 There is a unique anyon, $1$ called the vacuum, such that $a \times 1 = 1 \times a = a$.
 Each anyon has a unique antiparticle such that, $a \times \bar{a} = 1 + \dots $.
 Anyon $a$ is called abelian if there is only the vacuum charge on the right-hand side, i.e. $a \times \bar{a} = 1$.
-In this paper we will focus on multiplicity-free fusion algebras which means the coefficients $N^{ab}_{c}$ are either $0$ or $1$ and consider only {\it{commutative}} product which means that $a\times b=b\times a$.
+In this paper we will focus on multiplicity-free fusion algebras which means the coefficients $N^{ab}_{c}$ are either $0$ or $1$ and consider only {\it{commutative}} fusion products which means that $a\times b=b\times a$.
 Considering non-commutative products would be a natural extension of the work presented in this paper.
-Intuitively, it would be a very suitable extension, as placing anyons on an edge of a network naturally imposes their linear ordering.
+Intuitively, it would be a very suitable extension, as placing anyons on an edge of a network naturally imposes a linear ordering.
+For example one could envision defects on the wire network, whose topological charges are labelled by the Haagerup fusion category~\cite{TQFT_Haagerup_Sym}.

 We choose an orthonormal basis for each nontrivial fusion space $V^{ab}_{c}$.
 This choice introduces a gauge freedom $u^{ab}_{c}$, a unitary matrix of dimension $N^{ab}_{c}$.
-In the multiplicity free case, $u^{ab}_{c} \in U(1)$.
+In the multiplicity-free case, $u^{ab}_{c} \in U(1)$.
 The two isomorphic ways to fuse three anyons to get a total topological charge $d$ are related by a change of basis given by the matrix elements of the $F$-symbols,

 The action of the $F$-symbols are graphically represented as,

 The $F$-symbols are required to satisfy the \textit{pentagon equations},